UPSC Prelims Result 2026 OUT: Check Qualified Candidates List & Download PDF

 Can I fill the Mains application (DAF) before confirming my Prelims result?+

 No. The DAF (Detailed Application Form) for Mains is activated only after the Prelims result is officially declared.
-UPSC opens the DAF portal as part of the result announcement, and only candidates with a qualified roll number are able to complete it.
-However, you can and should prepare all the information you will need for the DAF in advance - including your educational details, work experience, and particularly your order of preference for services and cadres, which requires careful thought before the form opens.
+Only candidates with a qualified roll number are able to complete it.
+However, you should prepare all the information you will need in advance - educational details, work experience, and particularly your order of preference for services and cadres, which requires careful thought before the form opens.